Peter Zemmer, “Giatl” – A Unique Pinot Grigio Riserva

 The harvest yields for Giatl are just 45 hl/ha.
 That means high-quality grapes with optimal ripeness and complexity.
 Compare that with the 126 hl/ha allowed for the trans-regional Della Venezie DOC* and >150 hl/ha for an IGP!

 The grapes are destemmed and fermented to dryness in old 2,100-litre French oak barrels.
 Then the resultant wine matures on its lees in those barrels for a year.
-After this, the wine gets a further six months ageing and clarification in stainless steel tanks before another six months rest in bottle before release.
+After this, the wine gets further six-month ageing and clarification in stainless steel tanks before another six months rest in bottle before release.

 Peter Zemmer Pinot Grigio, Giatl, Riserva.
 Alto Adige DOC, 2017.14.5%